A Local’s Guide to the City We Love

 Kitsilano Vibes — Sun, Salt & Stories

 Known simply as “Kits,” this neighbourhood is where Vancouver slows down.
 Kits Beach is a local favourite for swimming, volleyball, and watching the mountains glow at sunset.
-Just behind the beach, you’ll find streets lined with independent cafés, yoga studios, and laid-back restaurants.
+Just behind the beach, you’ll find streets lined with boutique shops, independent cafés, yoga studios, and laid-back restaurants.

 North Shore Escapes — Deep Cove & Lynn Canyon

-- Deep Cove: Rent a kayak, paddle out into the calm cove, and finish with a world-famous Honey’s Donut.
+Deep Cove: Rent a kayak, paddle out into the calm cove, and finish with a world-famous Honey’s Donut.

 Culture & Creativity Beyond Downtown